|

 however, refused a reprieve even in view of the evidence of obvious

-where she claimed that her boyfriend had been stabbed in a road rage attack, a
+that her boyfriend had been stabbed in a road rage attack, a story which she

-confessed that she had killed him with the axe and, therefore, was responsible
+she had killed him with the axe and, therefore, was responsible for his death

 The